tomas-abrahamsson/gpb/README.md

    Gpb can generate encoders/decoders for maps.

-   The option `maps_unset_optional` can be used to specify behaviour for non-present optional fields: whether they are omitted from matps, or whether they are present, but have the value `undefined` like for records.
+   The option `maps_unset_optional` can be used to specify behavior for non-present optional fields: whether they are omitted from maps, or whether they are present, but have the value `undefined` like for records.

 *  Reporting of errors in .proto files